a-n-rose/Python-Sound-Tool/README.md

 Note: for adjusting sound files, **apply only to copies of the originals**.
 Improvements need to be made to ensure files don't get overwritten except explicitly indicated.

+You can use some of the tools availabe here in my Jupyter notebooks.
+You can check them out here on <a href="https://mybinder.org/v2/gh/a-n-rose/Python-Sound-Tool/master">Binder</a>

 # Installation

 This repository serves as a place to explore sound.
 Therefore, small sound datasets are included in this repo.
 The size is appx.
 30-40MB.
 If you clone this repo, this sound data will be cloned as well.